 New Faculty Orientation to Teaching: A self-paced course for faculty new to teaching at Columbia, this course provides instructors with an overview of the teaching and learning context at Columbia, learner-centered and inclusive teaching practices, strategies for engaging all students, and resources available to instructors and academic support resources for learners.
 This course is a flexible alternative to the CTL’s in-person New Faculty Orientation to Teaching, and includes information and a checklist to get new faculty started.

-Introduction to CourseWorks (Canvas) Online: This self-paced training course helps faculty, graduate students, staff, and other members of the Columbia teaching community learn about the various features offered by CourseWorks (Canvas).
+Introduction to CourseWorks (Canvas) Online: This self-paced course helps faculty, graduate students, staff, and other members of the Columbia teaching community learn about the various features offered by CourseWorks (Canvas).
 The course guides instructors through the steps of setting up their course site and highlights various features that enrich the learning experience for students.
-A flexible alternative to the CTL’s live training sessions, the course also provides opportunities to interact with peers and Canvas experts at the CTL.
+A flexible alternative to CTL’s in-person workshop sessions, the course provides tips and examples that highlight the use of CourseWorks tools as applicable to various teaching and learning contexts.

 Assessment and Grading in CourseWorks (Canvas): An advanced take on the Introduction to CourseWorks (Canvas) Online course, this self-paced training provides instructors with an in-depth understanding of the assessment and grading features in CourseWorks (Canvas).
 Participants learn about setting up assignments within CourseWorks using various tools, and navigate the different grading features available within CourseWorks to grade assignments, quizzes, and discussions.
 The course itself models the ways in which Canvas can be used for different course activities.